arpat/remember/README.md

 ```
 remember without args will prompt accordingly.

- The format of the saved info is a simple text file with a leading hash (to save accidental execution) and the comment on the same line followed by a double hash.
+ The format of the saved info is a simple text file with a leading hash (to save accidental execution) and the comment on the same line separated by a double hash.
 Make a directory to store these files, usually ~/remember.

  eg this will return all lines from all notes matching 'mdadm'
 ```sh